Lingambudhi Park

-Lingambudhi Park is a park in the city of Mysore, India.
+Lingambudhi Park is a park in the Indian city of Mysore.

 Location

 Lingambudhi Park is located on the northern and eastern sides of the Lingambudhi Lake.
 The north gate of the park is located at Ramakrishna Nagar and the southern gate is located at Preethy Layout, Srirampur.

 History

 Lingambudhi stands first in terms of richness entirely due to its location bordering growing city.

 Lingambudhi lake is a perennial freshwater lake situated in the basin of River Cauvery.
 Since its construction in 1828 until the late 1980s, Lingambudhi lake was a typical village lake in the rural surroundings of the city of Mysore.

-Now this lake is close to a residential area called Srirampura.
+Now, this lake is close to a residential area called Srirampura.
 The lake was serving as a source of drinking water, irrigation, and fish produce; as a site for washing clothes and cattle; and as a place of religious worship for the people of Lingambudhi Palya, a village in the vicinity of the lake.